Logo

 65 Facts About Colin Farrell

-Colin Farrell took on high-profile roles as Bullseye in Daredevil and as Alexander the Great in Alexander, with further starring roles in Michael Mann's Miami Vice and Woody Allen's Cassandra's Dream.
+Colin Farrell took on high-profile roles such as Bullseye in Daredevil and as Alexander the Great in Alexander, with further starring roles in Michael Mann's Miami Vice and Woody Allen's Cassandra's Dream.

 2.